Despite my best attempts to introduce levity, the Annual

 winner, the Boethius winner, and the Lyceum winner.

-or before the 1 Oct deadline.
+submit that on or before the 1 Oct deadline.

 PROCEDURE: